 Coordinates: 12° 22′ 13.32″ N, 23° 19′ 20.18″ E

-Sudan’s unforgiving desert is known for its harsh beauty, but a strange sight captured on Google Earth reveals a formation that looks suspiciously like a giant pair of lips.
+Sudan’s desert is known for its harsh conditions and striking landscapes.
+On Google Earth, one unusual formation stands out: a natural structure that looks like a giant pair of lips.

 Coordinates: 33.8444° N, 134.1559° E